Yiyuan Cao

 Building Resource-aware Programming Languages in F*. (ongoing)

 How well does your program perform?
 We need more than functional correctness.
-Resource usage (e.g., time, memory, and energy) is critical for ensuring the correct behavior of programs in real-world applications.
+Resource consumption (e.g., time, memory, and energy) is a crucial aspect of the behavior of programs in real-world applications.

-While significant efforts have been made in the domains of automatic resource analysis (e.g., AARA) and manual resource verification (e.g., Separation Logic with time credits) for program resource bounds, there remains a notable gap in the integration of resource usage as a core element of programming language design.
+While significant efforts have been made in the domains of automatic resource analysis (e.g., AARA) and manual resource verification (e.g., Separation Logic with time credits) for program resource bounds, there remains a notable gap in the integration of resource consumption information into programming language design.

 To address this gap, we are implementing a prototype in F*, a proof-oriented programming language, as a first step towards specifying and verifying resource bounds within a language-integrated framework.
 One of the key features of our approach is the ability to incorporate existing automatic resource analysis as automatable lemma libraries while retaining the expressiveness and flexibility to specify and verify complex resource bounds with more user intervention.